-Disable Language Leave this checkbox unselected to support ArcGIS code generation.
+Language support ArcGIS code generation.
 Select this checkbox to disable ArcGIS code support.
 Options for the current user Specifies the options used for the current user; these options apply to all models that are accessed by the user.

 ArcGIS Options - Model